APPLY TO THE WILDLIFE INSTITUTE

 - Ask yourself if you work more or save more, how much could you contribute to your study abroad trip.

 - Set a personal fund raising goal and research methods that others have used to raise money for their study abroad.
-Ideas include work-sponsored events, an event you organize such as a yard sale, dinner or silent auction and use of crowd-funding.
+Ideas include work-sponsored events, an event you organize such as a yard sale, dinner or silent auction and judicious use of crowd-funding.

 - Ask your University Financial Aid adviser for tips on securing scholarships, grants and whether loans may be applied to your study abroad and related expenses.